 2nd Lt Warren Earl Vaugn pilot F4U 82356 POW 2-23-45, executed 3-15-45

 In December 1945

 U. S. Marines occupied the Bonin Islands including Chi Chi Jima and destroyed

 and burned all equipment and buildings of military value to demilitarize the island.
 During 1946, a US Navy facility was established on the island and operated until the 1960s.

 During the 1980s, Chi Chi Jima was returned to Japan.
-Today, the island is a resort area for for skin divers and vacationers from Japan.
+Today, the island is a resort area for divers and vacationers from Japan.